gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

 # Arbiter volumes and quorum options in gluster

-The arbiter volume is special subset of replica volumes that is aimed at preventing split-brains and providing the same consistency guarantees as a normal replica 3 volume without consuming 3x space.
+The arbiter volume is a special subset of replica volumes that is aimed at preventing split-brains and providing the same consistency guarantees as a normal replica 3 volume without consuming 3x space.